We Love Spring!

 The Spring term proved to be an excellent period for the class.
 Excellent progress in our work, very promising SATs mock results, exceptional sporting success and a superb Hampton Court trip to cap it all off!!
 I thoroughly enjoyed teaching the class last term - the pupils really stepped up a gear.
 Can we keep up the effort and success?
 I certainly hope so!

 We welcome all members of the Wolf pack, new and old, back to our classroom as we continue our journey on this most intensive but enriching year of all.
 This half term is the big one in terms of our SATs - now a mere four weeks away!
 As our preparation continues, we will be focusing on both the test knowledge and test strategies to help all pupils perform to their best ability over the four days.
 Of course...don't forget to smile and enjoy your learning.
 Stay focused but relax and you will succeed!

 A Red wolf only ever succeeds in a pack

 Being a year 6 pupil here at Thorpe Lea comes with many new expectations and responsibilities but I know each and everyone of you will be able to succeed.
 Some of this expectations include:

-I am so very excited to be teaching you all again this year - we are going to have an amazing year together.
-Here is a snapshot of just a few of the fantastic activities and experiences that await us in year 6:
+Here is a snapshot of just a few of the fantastic activities and experiences that await us during the summer term in year 6:

 Lets make your final year here at Thorpe Lea a truly memorable one!